zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/Mx GenAI Connector.md

 ## Implementing GenAI with the Showcase App

 For more inspiration or guidance on how to use microflows in your logic, Mendix recommends downloading the [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of example use cases and applies almost all of the Mendix Cloud GenAI operations.
 The starter apps in the [Mendix Components](/appstore/modules/genai/#mendix-components) list can also be used as inspiration or simply adapted for a specific use case.

+## Troubleshooting {#troubleshooting}

+### Outdated JDK Version Causing Errors while Calling a REST API {#outdated-jdk-version}

+The Java Development Kit (JDK) is a framework needed by Mendix Studio Pro to deploy and run applications.
+For more information, see [Studio Pro System Requirements](/refguide/system-requirements/).
+Usually, the correct JDK version is installed during the installation of Studio Pro, but in some cases, it may be outdated.
+An outdated version can cause exceptions when calling REST-based services with large data volumes, like for example embeddings operations or chat completions with vision.

+Mendix has seen the following two exceptions when using JDK versions below `jdk-11.0.5.0-hotspot`:
+`java.net.SocketException - Connection reset` or
+`javax.net.ssl.SSLException - Received fatal alert: record_overflow`.

+To check your JDK version and update it if necessary, follow these steps:

+1. Check your JDK version – In Studio Pro, go to **Edit** > **Preferences** > **Deployment** > **JDK directory**.
+If the path points to a version below `jdk-11.0.5.0-hotspot`, you need to update the JDK by following the next steps.
+2. Go to [Eclipse Temurin JDK 11](https://adoptium.net/en-GB/temurin/releases/?variant=openjdk11&os=windows&package=jdk) and download the `.msi` file of the latest release of **JDK 11**.
+3. Open the downloaded file and follow the installation steps.
+Remember the installation path.
+Usually, this should be something like `C:/Program Files/Eclipse Adoptium/jdk-11.0.22.7-hotspot`.
+4. After the installation has finished, restart your computer if prompted.
+5. Open Studio Pro and go to **Edit** > **Preferences** > **Deployment** > **JDK directory**.
+Click **Browse** and select the folder with the new JDK version you just installed.
+This should be the folder containing the *bin* folder.
+Save your settings by clicking **OK**.
+6. Run the project and execute the action that threw the above-mentioned exception earlier.
+    1. You might get an error saying `FAILURE: Build failed with an exception.
+The supplied javaHome seems to be invalid.
+I cannot find the java executable.` In this case, verify that you have selected the correct JDK directory containing the updated JDK version.
+    2. You may also need to update Gradle.
+To do this, go to **Edit** > **Preferences** > **Deployment** > **Gradle directory**.
+Click **Browse** and select the appropriate Gradle version from the Mendix folder.
+For Mendix 10.10 and above, use Gradle 8.5.
+For Mendix 10 versions below 10.10, use Gradle 7.6.3.
+Then save your settings by clicking **OK**.
+    3. Rerun the project.

 ## Read More{#readmore}